ynmanware/my-react-app/README.md

     - platform: docker
     - sample application

-> Elasticbean stalk add load balancer and scales the application if required
+> Elastic Beanstalk add load balancer and scales the application if required
 > You will get an url something like http://myreactapp-env.eba-cp392jbp.ap-southeast-2.elasticbeanstalk.com/

 ### create IAM user